Home » Technical Analysis

 The RSI moves within a range of 1 to 100, whereas the 50.0 level is a notable point that distinguishes a bull from a bear trend.
 Two other levels to watch include the 30.0 and 70.0.
 RSI readings below 30.0 indicate oversold market conditions, while readings above 70.0 indicate overbought conditions.
 Those two levels are not necessarily preset and can be modified manually at any time in accordance with a trader’s strategy.

-If the RSI reading exceeds the 50.0 level, this suggests the number of buyers exceeds the number of sellers and this leads to upward price movement.
-If the RSI reading moves below the 50.0 level, this suggests the number of sellers exceeds the number of buyers and this leads to downward price movement.
+If the RSI reading is above the 50.0 level, it indicates that there are more buyers than sellers, leading to an upward price movement.
+If the RSI reading moves below the 50.0 level, this suggests there are more sellers than buyers, leading to a downward price movement.

 Relative Strength Index (RSI) graphic 1